piriye/storekeeper-test/Readme.md

 * you can use any docker images (as long and other requirements are still true), you can also change the current docker image to different one
 * commit as often as it makes sense
+* you can use typescript instead of javascript
+* use `make start-js-dev` to run webpack dev server with hot reload